 - Increased risk of suicide: Drug abuse and alcohol abuse are both risk factors for suicide.
 This is especially true for people with bipolar disorder, who are already at an increased risk of suicide.

-People wonder how to deal with a bipolar drug addict.
-One of the first steps of treatment will involve working with a specialist to distinguish what symptoms are the result of bipolar and which are the result of drug abuse or withdrawal.
+People wonder how to deal with a drug addict who also struggles with bipolar disorder.
+One of the first steps of treatment will involve working with a specialist to distinguish which symptoms are the result of bipolar disorder and which are the result of drug abuse or withdrawal.
 At times, these two disorders can manifest similar characteristics.
 The chronic use of central nervous system stimulants, such as cocaine and Adderall, can produce manic-like symptoms, whereas withdrawal can produce depression-like symptoms.

-There are a number of treatment options available for people with bipolar disorder who are also struggling with drug abuse.
+There are several treatment options available for people with bipolar disorder who are also struggling with drug abuse.

 These treatment options include:

-- Integrated treatment: Integrated treatment programs address both bipolar disorder and drug abuse at the same time rather than the individual having separate treatment for each diagnosis.
+- Integrated treatment: Co-occurring disorder treatment programs address both bipolar disorder and drug abuse at the same time, rather than the individual having separate treatment for each diagnosis.
 This type of treatment is often the most effective for people with co-occurring disorders.

 - Medication management: Medication management is an important part of treatment for both bipolar disorder and drug abuse.
 Being on the right medication for bipolar disorder can help stabilize a person’s mood and make them feel more level-headed and able to think more clearly.
 This allows them to be more in control of their condition and reduces their need to turn to drugs and alcohol.